FellowSufferer/mysql/README.md

 4. libharu is used to create final .pdf files.

 *This is a Linux project, compiling with gcc.
 All the libraries are not included as of yet*.
+**IMPORTANT!**
+LibHaru is very particular about PNGs it can load, so I had to re-export all my files with GIMP for the program to work.